Am I Insured If I Drive Someone Else's Car?

 Source: DrivingTests.Org

-When you drive someone else’s vehicle regularly, even if they have given you permission to do so, then the insurance company needs to be informed and may require that the additional driver is added to the policy.
-Insurance companies view occasional use and regular use as two different scenarios, and in the latter scenario, the person needs to be added to the insurance policy.
+When you regularly drive someone else’s vehicle, even if they have given you permission, the insurance company needs to be informed and may require that the additional driver be added to the policy.
+Insurance companies view occasional and regular use as distinct scenarios, and in the latter case, the person must be added to the insurance policy.

 Your rate can go up when adding another driver, especially if that driver is young with little to no driving history.
-You can also expect to see a hike in your rate if the driver has a poor driving record.
+You can also expect your rate to increase if the driver has a poor driving record.
 In some cases, the insurance company may elect to decline coverage to that driver, and if that happens, you should cease allowing them to drive your vehicle.

 Can I Drive a Car That is Not Tied To an Auto Insurance Policy?

-As mentioned previously, car insurance is tied to a specific vehicle through the VIN, and a specific driver(s).
-So, it is unlawful to drive a vehicle that is not tied to an insurance policy, even if you are insured on your own vehicle.
+It is illegal to drive a vehicle that is not tied to an insurance policy, even if you are insured on your own vehicle.
 An easy way to remember this is that the insurance follows the car, not the driver.
-If you are pulled over for driving a vehicle that is not insured, you will be subject to fines, impounding of the vehicle, and a suspension of your license.

 Congratulations!
 You made it to the end!